onaio/help/guides/data-collection/_posts/2014-11-12-enketo_odk_collect.md

 1. Select **Admin Settings**;
 1. Tap the menu button again, a dialog box will pop-up as illustrated in the image below;
 1. Tap **Save Settings to Disk**, this will save your general and admin settings to the **_/odk/settings/collect.settings_**;

-### ODK Briefcase

-##### <a name="what-is-odk-briefcase"></a>What is ODK Briefcase?

-ODK Briefcase is used to gather and pull data from (or push data to) an ODK Aggregate server, e.g. [Ona](https://beta.ona.io/).
-Additionally, ODK Briefcase can be used to aggregate form submission data from ODK Collect when you are offline.

-ODK Briefcase can:

-1. Export forms with submissions from Ona or any other ODK Aggregate server - **PULL**
-1. Make bulk form submissions to Ona and any other ODK Aggregate server - **PUSH**
-1. Export form submission data in CSV format
-1. Pull forms and submissions collected by ODK Collect from a mobile device
-1. Decrypt form submission data: ODK Briefcase is required to decrypt form submission data from ona.io when exporting the data to CSV format.

-Encrypted form submission data cannot be viewed on [Ona](https://beta.ona.io/).
-Ona stores these form submissions in encrypted format.
-In order to view the data, the user must export the submission data using ODK Briefcase and provide the private key while exporting the data in CSV format.

-##### <a name="how-to-install-odk-briefcase"></a>How to install ODK Briefcase

-1. Java 6 or higher must be installed on your computer.
-If you do not have Java on your computer, you can download it here: [http://java.com/en/download/index.jsp](http://java.com/en/download/index.jsp).
-1. Once Java is installed, download ODK Briefcase here: [http://opendatakit.org/downloads/download-info/odk-briefcase/](http://opendatakit.org/downloads/download-info/odk-briefcase/).

-##### <a name="pull-forms-from-ona"></a>How to PULL forms with submissions from Ona

-1. When first starting ODK Briefcase, you will need to specify the location of the ODK Briefcase storage area on your computer.
-This will create the ODK Briefcase Storage folder, which will hold all your forms and submission data;
-1. On the tab **Pull**, click on the bar to the right of **Pull data from**, and choose **Aggregate 1.0**;
-1. Click on **Connect** to pull data from the **Aggregate server**;
-1. In the new window that opens, specify the url for the Ona account, along with the **username** and **password** to the account.
-Then, click on the **Connect** button;
-1. In the main window, add a check to the form(s) you wish to download;
-1. Click on the **Pull** button at the bottom right of the window;
-1. Wait until you see the **SUCCESS!** message under the **Pull status**.

-##### <a name="get-data-off-mobile-devices"></a>Get data off your mobile devices and do bulk submissions to Ona

-ODK Briefcase can also be used to pull data from ODK Collect from your mobile device and then push to Ona.
-This is especially useful for users who are unable to make form submissions directly to Ona due to slow or lack of internet connectivity on their mobile device.

-Before going through the steps below, please ensure that all forms on the mobile device are finalized; this is due to the fact that ODK Briefcase does not discriminate between incomplete and finalized forms when pulling form submissions from ODK Collect.
-Steps 3-5, below, are slightly different for Android 4.x and Android 2.x (or earlier) devices.

-1. Switch your Android device off and then on; this ensures that your device only shows the current set of files;
-1. Mount your mobile device to your computer using the USB cable;
-1. For Android 4.x devices, copy the entire **odk** directory from the mounted MTP/Android device to a local hard drive.
-For Mac OS/X, use Android File Transfer.
-For Windows, drag-and-drop the entire **odk** directory into a folder on your PC;
-1. Open ODK Briefcase.
-On the **Pull** tab, click on the drop down menu to the right of **Pull data** from and choose **Custom Path to ODK Directory** (for Android 4.x devices) or **Mounted Android SD Card** (for Android 2.x (or earlier) devices);
-1. Click on the **Choose** button.
-In the window that opens, select either the **odk** folder that was copied onto your local hard drive (Android 4.x devices) or the mounted SD card (Android 2.x or earlier devices);
-1. In the main window, tick off the check box next to the form(s) you want to pull;
-1. Click the **Pull** button at the bottom right of the window.
-The form submissions that were copied off of the device will be loaded into the ODK Briefcase storage location;
-1. Wait until you see the **SUCCESS!** message for the form(s) you pulled;
-1. Confirm that the form submissions have been successfully pulled by locating them within the **instances** directory inside the ODK Briefcase Storage folder (e.g., **_ODK Briefcase Storage/forms/Tutorial XLSForm 2/instances_**);
-1. Once you have verified that the form submissions have been successfully transferred, you can [delete the forms](#delete-forms) in ODK Collect to prevent duplicate form submissions.

-##### <a name="push-using-odk-briefcase"></a>How to make bulk form submissions to Ona - PUSH

-Once form submissions have been pulled from an ODK Aggregate server or from a mobile device’s ODK Collect application, ODK Briefcase can be used to **Push** these submissions to the Ona server.

-1. In the ODK Briefcase application, click on the **Push** tab;
-1. Then, click on the drop down to the right of **Push data to** and **choose Aggregate 1.0**;
-1. Click on the **Connect** button;
-1. A dialog box will pop up; enter the server details, i.e., your Ona account **url**, **username** and **password**, then click on the **Connect** button;
-1. In the main window, check the box next to the form submission(s) you want to push to Ona;
-1. Click on the **Push** button at the bottom right of the window and the data will be submitted to the Ona server;
-1. Wait until you see the **Successful upload!** message in the **Pull Status** section on the application;

-**NOTE:**

-If the form already exists in the Ona account that you are pushing data to, then the form publishing will fail but the data submission will pass, and the **Push Status** in this case will be **Partially successful!**